web-alchemy/eleventy-plugin-nunjucks-component/README.md

 Component tag has two attributes:
 1. First - component name
 2. Second - object with variables, which will be available inside component template as globals

+Component blocks (slots) work same as layout blocks.
+You can use default slot content via `super()`.